aycademir/Analyzing-Personal-Financial-Transaction-Data/README.md

 You can find all the steps and codes inside "Ayça_Demir_CS210_Project.ipnyb" inside this repository.

 ## Presentation
-The presentation of the project is in the "Ayça_Demir_CS210_Project_Presentation.mp4".
+The presentation video of the project is in my drive, the link is: https://drive.google.com/file/d/1EOeB_O0BbA9arR2cdcnmAfDc9bhL5kGI/view?usp=sharing
-Please head to that file to learn about the project.

 ##
 ## Summary Of The Project